 Now, whatever the reason for the decision NOT to shoot on the existing sets in the upstate New York studio, it created a whole new set of challenges and additional costs, including:

-Let’s assume you can rent a warehouse for construction and storage of your sets for about $3K a month, and it takes 3-4 months to build them.
+So while warehouse rental rates Austin Texas are perfect for most businesses in need of warehouse space, it isn’t ideal for filming.
+Most businesses will have money coming in monthly to keep on top of and justify the rental costs.
+However, projects like ours don’t see money coming in until the end when it’s all done.
+So let’s assume you can rent a warehouse for construction and storage of your sets for about $3K a month, and it takes 3-4 months to build them.
 That’s about $10,000 in rent total.

 However, shooting Axanar all at once means raising a LOT more money up front.
 In addition to set and studio costs, there’s costs for actors, production crew, visual effects, music, editing, etc. (Remember, this was all BEFORE the guidelines said you can’t pay anyone.
 And Axanar wasn’t the first or only fan production to pay actors and crew.)
 So while you can be a true optimist and hope that enough can be raised to shoot the whole film at once, a reality check would lead you back to assuming at least two and most probably three parts, each with their own crowd-funding campaign.